Arty27/apple-iPhone/README.md

 ## 👩‍💻 Tech Stack

+- **Three.js**: A powerful JavaScript library for creating 3D graphics in the browser using WebGL.
-- **Next.js**: A React framework for building server-side rendering and static web applications.
+- **GSAP**: A high-performance animation library for building fluid, complex animations in JavaScript..
-- **Auth.js**: Free and open source Authentication for the Web.
-- **Hono**: A lightweight web framework for building server-side applications with TypeScript.
+- **React**: A declarative, component-based JavaScript library for building interactive user interfaces..
-- **Drizzle ORM**: TypeScript-first ORM for type-safe database access.
-- **React Query**: Data-fetching library for managing server-state in React applications.
 - **Npm Package**: A fast JavaScript runtime that includes a package manager, task runner, and more.

 ## 📖 Sources and external API's